Pete Townshend: Early life and education

 Upon passing the eleven-plus exam, Townshend was enrolled at Acton County Grammar School.
 At Acton County, he was frequently bullied because he had a large nose, an experience that profoundly affected him.
 His grandmother Emma purchased his first guitar for Christmas in 1956, an inexpensive Spanish model.
 Though his father taught him a couple of chords, Townshend was largely self-taught on the instrument and never learned to read music.
 Townshend and school friend John Entwistle formed a short-lived trad jazz group, the Confederates, featuring Townshend on banjo and Entwistle on horns.
 The Confederates played gigs at the Congo Club, a youth club run by the Acton Congregational Church, and covered Acker Bilk, Kenny Ball, and Lonnie Donegan.
 However, both became influenced by the increasing popularity of rock 'n' roll, with Townshend particularly admiring Cliff Richard's debut single, "Move It".
 Townshend left the Confederates after getting into a fight with the group's drummer, Chris Sherwin, and purchased a "reasonably good Czechoslovakian guitar" at his mother's antique shop.

 Townshend's brothers Paul and Simon were born in 1957 and 1960, respectively.
-Lacking the requisite grades to attend university, Pete was faced with the decision of art school, music school, or getting a job.
+Lacking the requisite grades to attend university, Townshend was faced with the choice of art school, music school, or getting a job.
 He ultimately chose to study graphic design at Ealing Art College, enrolling in 1961.
 At Ealing, Townshend studied alongside future Rolling Stones guitarist Ronnie Wood.
-Notable artists and designers gave lectures at the college such as auto-destructive art pioneer Gustav Metzger.
 Townshend dropped out in 1964 to focus on music full-time.

 Musical career

 1961–1964: the Detours

 In late 1961, Entwistle joined the Detours, a skiffle/rock and roll band, led by Roger Daltrey.
 The new bass player then suggested Townshend join as an additional guitarist.
 In the early days of the Detours, the band's repertoire consisted of instrumentals by the Shadows and the Ventures, as well as pop and trad jazz covers.
-Their lineup coalesced around Roger Daltrey on lead guitar, Townshend on rhythm guitar, Entwistle on bass, Doug Sandom on drums, and Colin Dawson as vocalist.
-Daltrey was considered the leader of the group and, according to Townshend, "ran things the way he wanted them."
-Dawson quit in 1962 after arguing too much with Daltrey, who subsequently moved to lead vocalist.
+Their lineup coalesced around Roger Daltrey on rhythm guitar, Townshend on lead guitar, Entwistle on bass, Doug Sandom on drums, and Colin Dawson as vocalist.
+Daltrey was considered the leader of the group and, according to Townshend, "ran things the way he wanted them".

+Dawson quit in 1962 after arguing too much with Daltrey, who subsequently became lead vocalist.
 As a result, Townshend, with Entwistle's encouragement, became the sole guitarist.
 Through Townshend's mother, the group obtained a management contract with local promoter Robert Druce, who started booking the band as a support act for bands including Screaming Lord Sutch, Cliff Bennett and the Rebel Rousers, Shane Fenton and the Fentones, and Johnny Kidd and the Pirates.
 In 1963, Townshend's father arranged an amateur recording of "It Was You", the first song his son ever wrote.
 The Detours became aware of a group of the same name in February 1964, forcing them to change their name.
 Townshend's roommate Richard Barnes came up with "The Who", and Daltrey decided it was the best choice.